 - Yes, you may bring all of the above.
 There are restriction on the size of the microwave and refrigerator.
-You may have two refrigerators in your room as long as they are each 2.0 cubic feet or less.
-If you refrigerator that is over 2.0 cubic feet, then there is only one allowed per room.
+You may have one refrigerators in your room as long as the refrigerator is 5 cubic feet or less.
 Please see “What to Bring to Campus”

 - Each residence hall is equipped with washers & dryers located in the basement and costs $1.00 per machine.

 - No, you will need to either purchase renter’s insurance or in many cases, your items will be covered under homeowner’s insurance that your parents have.
 Please check with your insurance company for more details.

 - Each resident of the halls are required to sign up for a free SUMS [student university mail service] box.
 You can sign up for this box in Student Life Office on the 1st floor of the student center.
 The address will be:

 University of Detroit Mercy

 4001 West McNichols

 Detroit , Michigan 48221-3038